SEVEN STEPS TO THE REST OF GOD

 We believe from the Scriptures that the Lord Jesus will come to His Church through the Spirit before His appearing to the world.
 We think that this spiritual aspect of His coming may have begun already.
 It is a time of judgment, of preparation for our entrance into Jesus in celebration of the feast of Tabernacles:

-The lord of that servant shall come in a day when he looketh not for him, and in an hour that he is not aware of, And shall cut him asunder, and appoint him his portion with the hypocrites: there shall be weeping and gnashing of teeth.
-(Matthew 24:50,51)
+“the master of that servant will come on a day when he is not looking for him and at an hour that he is not aware of,

 The above passage, along with the parable of the ten virgins (Matthew, Chapter 25) may be referring to the visible, historic coming of the Lord.
 However it is not impossible that there will be a spiritual counterpart in which the Lord comes in the Spirit, and those who are not serving Him are removed from the flowing of the Divine purposes.